pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Homelab.md

 The font is fixed in the machine ROM and switches out symbols such as square and curly brackets for accented characters.

+At present only the Homelab 3/4 is supported.

 # Links

 * [Information](http://homelab.8bit.hu/)